-Apart from the hospitals and medical department, safety kits were provided to frontline workers like the police stations in the S 24 Parganas in the Sunderbans in West Bengal.
+Apart from the hospitals and medical department, safety kits were provided to frontline workers like the police stations in Chhattisgarh, Maharashtra and West Bengal.
 Masks are being provided at all our distribution sites as well as otherwise among communities, frontline workers who have to step out of the house to earn a living even during the pandemic.